nsacyber/Hardware-and-Firmware-Security-Guidance/README.md

 #### <a name="MDS"/>2.3.8 Microarchitectural Data Sampling (MDS) | CVE-2018-12130, CVE-2018-12127, CVE-2018-12126, and CVE-2019-11091
 Microarchitectural Data Sampling (MDS) vulnerabilities are also referred to as ZombieLoad, Fallout, and Rogue In-flight Data Load (RIDL).
 MDS vulnerabilities expand upon weaknesses identified in Meltdown and TLBleed.
 Mitigations have focused on controlling access and frequently clearing processor caches.
 However, processor cache data is staged in buffers when transiting into and out of cache memory space.
 MDS exploits target the buffers.
 Information can be leaked from or injected into buffers to manipulate processor execution and speculative behaviors.

+#### 2.3.9 <a name="CacheOut" />CacheOut | _CVE_-2020-0548 | _CVE_-2020-0549
+CacheOut expands upon MDS and RIDL vulnerabilities and targets Intel platforms.
+Researchers introduce new mechanisms for accessing data across all security boundaries and in the presence of recent mitigations.
+New microcode and kernel patches are expected in the first half of 2020 to address CacheOut vulnerabilities.

+#### 2.3.10 <a name="TAW" />Take A Way (TAW)
+Take A Way (TAW) targets AMD platforms with a new class of side-channel vulnerabilities.
+TAW involves manipulating power management features (specifically Cache Way Predictors), defeating Address Space Layout Layout Randomization (ASLR), and leveraging Spectre-like attacks to covertly access unauthorized memory.
+Successful attacks can be carried out via JavaScript found on a malicious website.
+However, the attack is slow to leak data, only captures incomplete snippets of data structures, and can readily be mitigated via software patches.

+#### 2.3.11 <a name="LVI" />Load Value Injection (LVI) | CVE-2020-0551
+Load Value Injection (LVI) expands upon concepts introduced by Spectre, Meltdown, and MDS.
+LVI targets Intel platforms.
+Instead of leaking data through side-effects, LVI takes a more direct approach by having the CPU volunteer data as a result of carefully placed instructions that are triggered in sequence by fault and load commands.
+The result is a type of undetectable, covert channel that bypasses existing side-channel mitigations and violates the boundaries of security enclaves -- specifically Intel SGX.

+Mitigation measures involve the recompilation and redeployment of SGX-enabled applications.
+Speculation and control flow are also more tightly controlled post-mitigation.
+A significant performance penalty is expected.

 ## <a name="firmandmicro"/>3.
 Firmware and microcode vulnerabilities
 ### <a name="lojax"/>3.1 LoJax
 LoJax is a malicious modification to the anti-theft solution known as Computrace or LoJack.
 Each of these applications exist as UEFI modules implanted into system firmware.
 Firmware does not get cleared when the operating system is reformatted or storage media is replaced.
 Such persistence enables anti-theft solutions to continue to function despite attempts to disable them.